Italy and Coronavirus Interviews

 - Currently, how long have you been on lockdown?
 Since March 12th

 - How are you dealing with confinement on a daily basis with Zoe?
 I take her out every three hours for a little walk.
 Zoe likes this.
 Lots of rest and she has me 24/7.
 I have a little local grocer a block away and they do great prepared food.
 They are open mornings from 7:30 to 13:00.
-I go every couple of days and the big market for things I can’t get from the small market maybe every 10-days.
+I go every couple of days and the big market for things I can’t get from the small market maybe every 10 days.

 - How are you dealing with not being able to get together with friends?
 We communicate through WhatsApp.
 I have a few groups.
 In my movie group, we share what we’re watching on Netflix and Amazon Prime.
-In my boot group, we share what we’re reading.
+In my book group, we share what we’re reading.